 Overview

-Claims operations have always been the operational core of P&C insurance — and the most expensive, labor-intensive function a carrier runs.
-With loss adjustment expenses consuming 25–30% of earned premiums in some lines, roughly half the P&C workforce nearing retirement by 2028, and up to $170 billion in annual premiums at risk from poor claims experiences, the traditional staffing model isn’t sustainable.
-AI claims agents are no longer experimental — early adopters are reporting measurable results across cost, speed, and customer experience.
+Claims operations have always been the operational core of P&C insurance and the most expensive, labor-intensive function a carrier runs.
+With loss adjustment expenses consuming 25–30% of earned premiums in some lines, roughly half the P&C workforce nearing retirement by 2028, and up to $170 billion in annual premiums at risk from poor claims experiences, the traditional staffing model is breaking.
+AI claims agents are no longer experimental.
+Early adopters are posting measurable results across cost, speed, and customer experience.

 In this guide, you’ll learn:

-The question for most carriers isn’t whether AI belongs in claims — it’s how to implement it in a way that’s technically sound, regulatorily defensible, and useful to policyholders.
-Download the guide to find out.
+The question for most carriers isn’t whether AI belongs in claims.
+It’s how to implement it in a way that’s technically sound, defensible to regulators, and useful to policyholders.
+The carriers already running AI in claims answered the implementation question.
+This is how they did it.